TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

     (iii) `degree :: Polynomial a -> Int` which returns the degree of the polynomial.

-    (iii) `diffrentiate :: Polynomial a -> Polynomial a` which diffrentiates the polynomial and `integrate :: Polynomial a -> Polynomial a` which integrates the polynomial.
+    (iii) `differentiate :: Polynomial a -> Polynomial a` which differentiates the polynomial and `integrate :: Polynomial a -> Polynomial a` which integrates the polynomial.

     (iv) `interpolate :: [Int] -> Polynomial Int` which takes a list of length $n$ say $l$ and outputs a degree $n-1$ polynomial $p$ such that $[p(0), p(1), dots, p(n-1)] = l$.
 ]